 Note: Please see hall pages to see the full list of chattels included.

 No. We do not have storage space and you are responsible for the furniture and fittings of your room for the duration of you stay.

 No. The furniture in your apartment and room is standard.
-You must adapt to it.

 You can shop online with major supermarkets.
 There is also Pak’ n’ Save , New World, and Countdown which are on a bus route from the Uni.
 The RAs will take you on a tour shortly after you arrive.

 Yes.
 The office organises parcels daily and makes them available during RA duty.
 (4:00pm - 6:30pm).
 All parcels must have resident's name and room number clearly stated.

 We strongly advise you to take out insurance for your personal belongings.
 Liability insurance is also a great idea in case you accidentally damage the building.

 Yes, both the Cube Hall and the New Hall have contracted internet services which you can access from the Halls.
 A variety of packages is available.

 Between $80 to $100 on groceries.
 You will need to purchase an internet package – that can be done monthly for $45.00.
 There are cheaper packages for longer sign-ups.